 There are very many facets to productivity, and very many circumstances in manufacturing which test the capability of management to optimize productivity.
 Aha, that means that there will also be very many opportunities for improvement.

 And usually in the dynamic world of manufacturing, the most important issues and opportunities have to do with the financial picture.
 But the manufacturing problem of the day may also be related to labor supply, or to uncertainties in the supply chain, or to the ability to have employees report to work in an environment free of infectious disease.
-Welcome to 2022.
+Welcome to the future.

 The classic productivity mechanisms for manufacturing have not gone out of style, if anything computer capabilities and electronics have simplified and augmented their use.
 New concepts are proposed routinely, with broad or narrow application.
 We have available constructive, productive solutions to a wide range of challenges, in a multitude of industrial settings.